reynardmh/bugdemo-angular-i18n/README.md

 })
 ```

-And on the template, use the `<app-cool>` tag which is imported from angular2-component-module/lib
+On the template, we use the `<app-cool>` tag which is imported from `https://github.com/reynardmh/angular2-component-module`

 ```
 <h1 i18n>I18n application demo</h1>